cseHdz/CarND-Behavioural-Cloning/README.md

 #### Details on training and testing data
 After the collection process, I had 12,568 number of data points (incl. data from Udacity).
 I then preprocessed this data as follows:

 1. Cropping the image: Since the top portion includes the horizon (70px) and the bottom is the nose of the vehicle (20px), those were removed.
+(Line 50)
 ![alt text][image5]
 2. Adjusting the color space to YUV: The rationale was to follow the suggestion set out by the NVIDIA paper.
+(Line 51)

 ![alt text][image1]